luchina-gabriel/BASE-EFI-AMD-RYZEN-THREADRIPPER-PUBLIC/README.md

 :----|:----
 [IntelMausi.kext](https://github.com/acidanthera/IntelMausi/releases)|Intel's 82578, 82579, I217, I218 and I219 NICs are officially supported.
 [IntelMausiEthernet.kext](https://github.com/luchina-gabriel/youtube-files/raw/main/IntelMausiEthernet.kext-V2.5.3d4.zip)|Alternative for some I219 NICs.
 Use it if the kext above doesn't work.
+[IntelMausiEthernet.kext](https://github.com/CloverHackyColor/IntelMausiEthernet/releases)|Some alternative for some I219 NICs.
+Use it if the kext above doesn't work.
 [AtherosE2200Ethernet.kext](https://github.com/Mieze/AtherosE2200Ethernet/releases)|Required for Atheros and Killer NICs.<br>**Note**: Atheros Killer E2500 models are actually Realtek based, for these systems please use RealtekRTL8111 instead.
+[RealtekRTL8100.kext](https://github.com/luchina-gabriel/youtube-files/raw/main/RealtekRTL8100-V2.0.1.zip)|Required for Realtek FE Familly Controller - 10/100 Mbps.
+Common on older hardware.
-[RealtekRTL8111.kext](https://github.com/Mieze/RTL8111_driver_for_OS_X/releases)|For Realtek's Gigabit Ethernet.<br>Sometimes the latest version of the kext might not work properly with your Ethernet.
+[RealtekRTL8111.kext](https://github.com/Mieze/RTL8111_driver_for_OS_X/releases)|Required for Realtek Gigabit Ethernet.
+Realtek GbE Familly Controller<br>Sometimes the latest version of the kext might not work properly with your Ethernet.
 If you see this issue, try older versions.
-[LucyRTL8125Ethernet.kext](https://www.insanelymac.com/forum/files/file/1004-lucyrtl8125ethernet/)|For Realtek's 2.5Gb Ethernet.
+[LucyRTL8125Ethernet.kext](https://www.insanelymac.com/forum/files/file/1004-lucyrtl8125ethernet/)|Required for Realtek 2.5Gb Ethernet.
 [SmallTreeIntel82576.kext](https://github.com/khronokernel/SmallTree-I211-AT-patch/releases)| Required for I211 NICs, based off of the SmallTree kext but patched to support I211.<br>Required for most AMD boards running Intel NICs.
 [AppleIGB.kext](https://github.com/donatengit/AppleIGB/releases)|Required for I211 NICs running on macOS Monterey and above.
 Might have instability issues on some NICs, recommended to stay on Big Sur and use SmallTree.
-Requires macOS 12 and above
+Requires macOS 12 and above.
-[RealtekRTL8100.kext](https://github.com/luchina-gabriel/youtube-files/raw/main/RealtekRTL8100-V2.0.1.zip)|Required for Realtek FE Familly Controller - 10/100 Mbps.
-Common on older hardware.
+[AppleIGC.kext](https://github.com/SongXiaoXi/AppleIGC/releases)|Required for I226 NICs running on macOS Monterey and above.
+Might have instability issues on some NICs.
 [AppleIntelI210Ethernet.kext](https://github.com/luchina-gabriel/youtube-files/raw/main/AppleIntelI210Ethernet.kext.zip)|Required for Intel i225-V in macOS 13 (Monterey) and above.

 ### WiFi and Bluetooth